openaps/AndroidAPSdocs/docs/EN/Configuration/MedtronicPump.md

 ## Actions
 When the Medtronic driver is used, two additional actions are added to Actions Tab:
-- **Wake and Tune Up** - In the event that AndroidAPS hasn't connected to your pump for a sustained period (it should connect every 5 minutes), you can force a Tune Up.
+- **Wake and Tune Up** - In the event that AAPS hasn't connected to your pump for a sustained period (it should connect every 5 minutes), you can force a Tune Up.
 This will try to contact your pump, by searching all of the possible radio frequencies used by your pump.
 In the event a succesful connection is made the succesful frequency will be set as the default.
 - **Reset RileyLink Config** - If you reset your RileyLink compatible device you may need to use this action so that device can be reconfigured (frequency set, frequency type set, encoding configured).

 ## Important notes

 ### OpenAPS users
-OpenAPS users should note that AndroidAPS with Medtronic uses a completely different approach than OpenAPS.
-Using AndroidAPS the primary method of interacting with th pump is via your phone.
+OpenAPS users should note that AAPS with Medtronic uses a completely different approach than OpenAPS.
+Using AAPS the primary method of interacting with th pump is via your phone.
 In normal use cases it is likely that the only time it is required to use the pump menu is when changing resevoirs.
 This is very different when using OpenAPS where at least some of a bolus is usually delivered via the quick bolus buttons.
-In the event the pump is used to manually deliver a bolus there can be issues if AndroidAPS attempts to deliver one at the same time.
+In the event the pump is used to manually deliver a bolus there can be issues if AAPS attempts to deliver one at the same time.
 There are checks to try and prevent issues in such cases but this should still be avoided where possible.

 ### Logging
 In the event you need to troubleshoot your Medtronic pump function select the menu icon in the upper left corner of the screen, select Maintainance and Log Settings.
 For troubleshooting any Medtronic issues Pump, PumpComm, PumpBTComm should be checked.